pbissonho/koin.dart/website/docs/reference/koin-flutter/scope.md

 Flutter Widgets are mainly managed by ther widget tree, that use the lifecycle functions of the Widgets, such as `initState()` and `dispose()`.

 That's why we can't describe our StatefulWidget/StatelessWidget/ in a Koin module.
-We need then to inject dependencies into properties and also respect the lifecycle: Components related to parts of the user interface should no longer be references after they are removed from the widget tree.
+We need then to inject dependencies into properties and also respect the lifecycle.
 Then we have:

 * long live components (Services, Data Repository ...) - used by several screens, never dropped
-* medium live components (user sessions ...) - used by several screens, must be dropped after an amount of time
+* medium live components (BLoC) - used by several screens, must be dropped after an amount of time
-* short live components (Widgets) - used by only one screen & must be dropped at the end of the screen
+* short live components (BLoC) - used by only one screen & must be dropped at the end of the screen

 Long live components can be easily described as `single` definitions.
 For medium and short live components we can have several approaches.

-In the case of BLoC pattern, the `Bloc` can be used as a short or medium live component to help/support the UI.
-The `Bloc` instance must be created each time the widget is showing and dropped once widget is removed from the widget tree.
+In the case of BLoC pattern, the BLoC class can be used as a short or medium live component to help/support the UI.
+The BLoC instance must be created each time the widget is showing and dropped once widget is removed from the widget tree.

-Some blocs can be used as a long live components,for example, to control authentication. but in most cases they are used as short live.
+Some Blocs can be used as a long live components,for example, to control authentication, but in most cases they are used as short or medium live.

 A new Bloc is created each time